-1. On July 1, 2005 the Securities and Exchange Commission ("SEC") filed its Complaint and request for appointment of a receiver [Dkt.
-No. 1].
-On July 5, 2005 the Court appointed Michael J. Quilling as Receiver for the Defendants and Relief Defendant in this case [Dkt.
-No. 9].
-On July 18, 2005 the SEC filed an Amended Complaint expanding this receivership to include other individuals and entities [Dkt.
-No. 27].
-On July 19, 2005 the Court issued an Amended Order Appointing Temporary Receiver ("Order Appointing Receiver") [Dkt.
-No. 36].
+1. On July 1, 2005 the Securities and Exchange Commission ("SEC") filed its Complaint and request for appointment of a receiver.
+On July 5, 2005 the Court appointed Michael

-- 2. The Order Appointing Receiver authorizes the Receiver to employ such attorneys and accountants as is necessary and proper in connection with the claims process.
+- J. Quilling as Receiver in this case.
+On July 18, 2005 the SEC filed an Amended Complaint and sought to add other individuals and entities to the receivership.
+On July 19, 2005 the Court issued an Amended Order Appointing Temporary Receiver ("Order Appointing Receiver"). - 2.
+The Order Appointing Receiver authorizes the Receiver to employ such attorneys and accountants as is necessary and proper in connection with the claims process.
 Since his appointment, the Receiver employed the law firm of Quilling Selander Cummiskey & Lownds, P.C. ("QSCL") as his general counsel.
-The Receiver is an attorney and a shareholder in that firm and has rendered many of the legal services addressed in this Amended Application as well as performing his duties as the Receiver.
+The Receiver is an attorney and a shareholder of the law firm and has rendered many of the legal services addressed in this Application as well as performing his duties as the Receiver.
 The Receiver also employed the accounting firm of Litzler Segner Shaw & McKenney, LLP ("LSSM"). - 3.
-On August 12, 2005 the Receiver filed an Unopposed Motion to Designate Receivership Estates [Dkt.
-No. 48].
-On August 15, 2005 the Court entered an Order that established two receivership estates within these proceedings, the Megafund Corporation/CIG, Ltd. Receivership Estate and the Sardaukar Holdings Receivership Estate [Dkt.
-No. 50]. - 4.
-On January 17, 2006 the Receiver filed an Agreed Motion to Expand Receivership to include Lancorp Financial Group, LLC [Dkt.
-No. 83].
-On January 20, 2006 the Court entered an Order adding a third receivership estate, the Lancorp Financial Group Receivership Estate [Dkt.
-No. 84]. - 5.
-On November 30, 2005 the Receiver filed his First Interim Application to Allow and Pay (1) Receiver's Fees and Expenses and (2) Attorneys' Fees and Expenses and Brief in Support [Dkt.
-No. 75].
-On February 22, 2006 the Court issued an Order approving the Application [Dkt.
-No. 92].
+On August 12, 2005 the Receiver filed an Unopposed Motion to Designate Receivership Estates [Docket No. 48].
+On August 15, 2005 the Court entered an Order [Docket No. 50] that established two receivership estates within these proceedings, the Megafund Corporation/CIG, Ltd. Receivership Estate and the Sardaukar Holdings Receivership Estate. - 4.
+On January 17, 2006 the Receiver filed an Agreed Motion to Expand Receivership [Docket No. 83] to add Lancorp Financial Group, LLC to the receivership.
+On January 20, 2006 the Court entered an Agreed Order Expanding Receivership and Appointing Receiver [Docket No. 84], which effectively created a third receivership estate, the Lancorp Financial Group Receivership Estate.